Amputation due to Medical Malpractice

 - Infection due to surgical equipment being left in the patient’s body

 - Misdiagnosis of a medical condition

 Doctors are expected to provide the best possible care for every one of their patients.
-However, no one is immune to making a mistake.
-To recover compensation for amputation, the patient must prove that the doctor had agreed to care for them.
+However, sometimes medical errors occur.
+To recover compensation for amputation, the patient must prove that the doctor broke the standard of care.
 Medical professionals have a duty to follow widely accepted procedures and practices.
 When they fail to do so, you have grounds for a malpractice case.

-After establishing that an agreement of care was made, it must be proven that the doctor failed to act according to their duty of care.
-This is often through medical professionals of a similar specialty expressing whether or not they would have provided the same care in the same situation.
+This is often through the testimony of medical professions practicing in a similar specialty.
+These experts would testify to the applicable standard of care.
 The patient must then show that the negligence is the direct, legal cause of their injury.
 This means that it must be proven that the patient would not have sustained injury had the doctor provided the standard of care required.